cyrusfirheir/ntree/README.md

 # Narrative Tree (NTree)

 Narrative Tree (NTree) library for SugarCube 2.
-This repository contains only the TypeScript source.
+This repository contains only the development project with the TypeScript source.

+Use the TS in projects with: [`src/scripts/ntree/index.ts`](src/scripts/ntree/index.ts).

 Documentation and more information can be found [here] (link coming soon.)

 ---

-*This project was built on [SugarCube 2 + TypeScript project template](https://github.com/cyrusfirheir/sc2-ts-template).*
+*This project was built on the [SugarCube 2 + TypeScript project template](https://github.com/cyrusfirheir/sc2-ts-template).*

 ---